Article Badge Image

 Deductibles vary considerably, too.

-Some deductibles are as low as $500, but other deductibles can be $1,000 or more per claim.
+Some deductibles are as low as $500, but others can be $1,000 or more per claim.

-Choosing a lower deductible means you’ll pay less out-of-pocket when you file a claim.
+Choosing a lower deductible means paying less out-of-pocket when you file a claim.
 However, a low deductible also results in a higher monthly premium.

-As you compare insurance prices, ask your lender to provide rate quotes for low deductible and high deductible policies.
-Choosing a $1,000 or $2,500 deductible can make a big difference on a monthly basis.
+As you compare insurance prices, ask your lender to provide rate quotes for low-deductible and high-deductible policies.
+Choosing a $1,000 or $2,500 deductible can make a significant monthly difference.

 As a side note, only choose a high-deductible policy if you have this amount in savings.